 e.
 Verify that each licensee retains a copy of the advance notification, and any revision or cancellation notice, as a record for 3 years.
 [37.77(e)]

-Verify, where appropriate, that individuals who receive schedule information of the kind specified in 37.77(b) protect that information against unauthorized disclosure as specified in .
+Verify, where appropriate, that individuals who receive schedule information of the kind specified in 37.77(b) protect that information against unauthorized disclosure as specified in 37.43(d).
 [37.77(f)]

 Physical Protection of Category 1 and Category 2 Shipments